-We work to give every pupil the opportunity to experience success in learning and to achieve as high a standard as possible by appropriate intervention and support.
+We work to give every student the opportunity to experience success in learning and to achieve as high a standard as possible by appropriate intervention and support.

-We take into account the different backgrounds, experiences, interests and strengths which influence the way in which pupils learn when we plan our lessons.
+We take into account the different backgrounds, experiences, interests and strengths which influence the way in which students learn when we plan our lessons.

 Overcoming potential barriers to learning and assessment

-We recognise that a minority of pupils will have particular learning and assessment requirements and do our best to address them by relevant support during lesson time and examination time (if appropriate).
+We recognise that a minority of students will have particular learning and assessment requirements and do our best to address them with relevant support during lesson time and examination time (if appropriate).

 How do we do this?